 Heads of Department should ensure that Module Evaluation takes place for all taught provision within their department and that it is operated in a consistent and transparent way.
 They should nominate a specific member of staff to co-ordinate and administer the process, for example a Module Evaluation representative, or the Chair of the Departmental Learning and Teaching Committee.

 Module Evaluation must take place at least once in each academic session.
 Many departments choose to do this at the end of each module.
-It can also be a useful diagnostic tool early on in a module as this will enable the department to iron out any issues at an early stage.
+However, it can also be a useful diagnostic tool early on in a module as this will enable the department to iron out any issues at an early stage.